For the last 18 years, Gallup tracked employee engagement and found that on average only 30% of employees reported being actively engaged.

 So why are we talking about helping you build a resilient culture?
 The problem with strong/weak and healthy/unhealthy language is that it creates a binary.
 If your culture is strong, then it doesn't need work, it is fixed, it is finished.

 BUT ... we all know that no culture is fixed.
 No organization is done growing, changing, evolving with each new challenge or situation.
-The binary language of strong and weak is black and white, when in actuality, your organizational culture is all shades of grey.
+The binary language of strong and weak is black and white, when in reality, your organizational culture is all shades of grey.

-Having a resilient organizational culture means that you recognize these shades of grey.
+Having a resilient organizational culture means that you see these shades of grey.
 You know that your culture isn't perfect.
 You know that the problems you face are complex.
 Having a resilient organizational culture means that when problems arise, as they always do, you will bend and not break.

 Your resiliency will see you through any change, challenge, or problem.